khoulaCode/Data-Science-Evaluation/README.md

 # GenZ Data Science Evaluation
 ## Submission Instructions

-To submit your solution for all 4 problems, please follow these steps:
+To submit your solution for 2 problems, please follow these steps:

 ### Step 1: Install git on your PC
 - Install "git" as shown in this tutorial: [How to install git](https://youtu.be/iYkLrXobBbA?si=_l0haibv_X9NpIjJ)